Festival of Hope coming to Easton

 “We’ve seen the numbers that confirm what we already knew – the pandemic made our opioid crisis worse than ever before,” said Strazza, who regularly helps people struggling with substance use disorder.
 “But we all need to remember that there is always room for hope, and that recovery really is possible.”

-Gamble is grateful for the continued support, and new partnership, with Easton Mayor Robert Willey and the town of Easton.
+Gamble expressed gratitude for the continued support, and new partnership, with Easton Mayor Robert Willey and the town of Easton.

 “We’re grateful for the partnership with Easton Mayor Willey and the town, as it helps us with our educational efforts that affects all of our families,” Gamble said.

-Talbot Goes Purple is an awareness and educational prevention program that empowers our youth and our community to take a stand against substance abuse.
+Talbot Goes Purple is an awareness and educational prevention program that empowers our youth and our community to "Go Purple" as a sign of taking a stand against substance abuse.
 The initiative includes purple clubs in our middle and high schools through which students learn they do not need drugs or alcohol to meet life’s challenges.

 The community can again display purple lights and gear starting Sept.
 1 and throughout the month as a show of taking a stand against substance abuse.